Abkuh District

 Abkuh District (بخش آبکوه) is in Quchan County, Razavi Khorasan province, Iran.
 Its capital is the city of Almajeq, whose population at the time of the 2016 National Census was 1,588 people in 463 households.

 History

-After the 2016 census, the village of Almajeq was elevated to the status of a city.
-In 2019, Dughayi Rural District was separated from the Central District in the formation of Abkuh District.
+In 2020, Dughayi Rural District was separated from the Central District in the formation of Abkuh District.
+The village of Almajeq was converted to a city in 2021.